cloudchentrial/Normos/README.md

 ## Node.js gRPC-based communication middleware for MMOG server
-This repository hold gRPC node.js middleware: interceptors, utilities, and more.
 ### Introduction
 This is a backend middleware to achieve MMOGs architectural and modular programming.
 MMOG stands for the massively multiplayer online game where a lot of players log in and play concurrently at the same time.
 In this case, I aim to design a common system and generic functions that often exist in online games.
 I abstract them as middleware for future maintenance and new specific game design.